top of page

 Youth Prevention Universal - YPU

-Too Good for Drugs is an evidence-based program which helps participants develop protective factors like social and emotional competency, personal value, and healthy coping strategies.
+Positive Action is an evidence-based program which helps participants develop protective factors like social and emotional competency, personal value, and healthy coping strategies.
 These factors and more help kids develop the mental tools to manage stress and recover from trauma.

 HOW IT WORKS